+ LR-Icons

 If you qualify, taking advantage of the PSLF program potentially means major savings for you, depending on the size of your federal student loans, income, lifestyle, and other personal financial factors.

-However, getting accepted and staying in compliance over the course of ten years until your forgiveness event takes time, effort, and organization.
+However, getting accepted and meeting program requirements over the course of ten years until your forgiveness event takes time, effort, and organization.
 Changes to program eligibility and IDR requirements that happen periodically in response to economic and political events can be challenging to navigate.
 Additionally, if you are in a financial position to pay off your student loan debt faster than 10 years, it could be preferable to take that route and save money on interest.
 Unfortunately, once you’re in the PSLF program, you cannot make extra monthly payments to accelerate your forgiveness event.

 Final Words: Public Service Loan Forgiveness